Money Tree Trunk Care: What To Do When Part of the Trunk Dies

 Why is my money tree trunk soft?

 An easy way to tell if one of the stems in the braid is rotten is to simply give the stem a pinch.
-If mushy to the touch, rot has become an issue.
+If it's mushy to the touch, it contains rot.
 There may also be a slight smell developing from the rotten plant tissue.